 The Invesco Perpetual Global Bond Fund aims to achieve a combination of income and capital growth over the medium to long term.
 The Fund seeks to achieve its objective by investing primarily in debt securities and currencies globally.
 Debt securities include government bonds, as well as securities issued by supranational bodies, local authorities, national public bodies and corporate issuers.
 The Fund may also invest in high yield, unrated, convertible, sub-investment grade debt securities, cash, cash equivalents, money market instruments, collective investment schemes and other transferable securities.
 Financial derivative instruments can be used for investment purposes and for efficient portfolio management.
 They may include derivatives on currencies, interest rates and credit and can be used to achieve both long and short positions.

 The fund is mainly invested in government bonds, with allocations to both core and peripheral European markets.
 We have a significant position in US TIPS and peripheral European inflation linked sovereign bonds.
 The fund has a smaller position in investment grade corporate bonds, where we believe that sections of the market offer attractive yields relative to government bonds.
-Our long-term view is that government bond yields will continue to rise; however, in the short term we do think there might be the opportunity for some consolidation.
-On a short-term tactical basis we have therefore added some interest rate risk (duration) to the fund.
-As at 31 January, the funds modified duration was 5.6.
+Our long-term view is that government bond yields will continue to rise.
+We therefore took the opportunity of the rally in government bonds to take some profits on the funds short term elevated exposure to interest rate risk (duration) by selling US and UK exposure.
+The fund’s overall modified duration was 4 at 28 February.

 |Launch date||10 March 1992|